Skip to main content

 During a school fundraiser, I handled payments, answered questions, and kept the table organised while families kept arriving, which taught me how to stay clear and calm in public-facing work.

-Your letter should echo the real job, not just your background.
-Pull forward the skills that fit tills, replenishment, greeting customers, fitting rooms, returns, or product advice for that store.
+Your letter should reflect the actual job, not just your background.
+Highlight skills that match tills, restocking, greeting customers, fitting rooms, returns, or product advice for that store.

 See how to align it

-I can move easily between customer questions, shelf recovery, and till support, which matters in a summer role where priorities shift across the same shift.
+I can move easily between customer questions, shelf recovery, and till support - skills that matter in a summer role where priorities shift throughout the day.

-A surf shop, fashion boutique, and discount store do not sound the same.
-Keep the letter polite, but tune the wording so it fits the product, the customer mood, and the level of formality.
+A surf shop, fashion boutique, and discount store each have their own tone.
+Keep your letter polite, but adjust your wording to fit the products, customer atmosphere, and the right level of formality.

 See the tone shift